 The tribute system

 A detailed protocol regulated these visits.
-Each mission was not to exceed one hundred men, of whom twenty were allowed to proceed to the capital while the rest were to remain at the border.
-On their way to the capital, each delegation was fed, housed and transported at the emperor’s expense, and in the capital they stayed in the official “Residence for Tributary Envoys,” where they were given a statutory amount of silver, rice and fodder.
+Each mission was not to exceed one hundred men, of whom only twenty were allowed to proceed to the capital while the rest remained at the border.
+On their way to Beijing, each delegation was fed, housed and transported at the emperor’s expense; and once they arrived they stayed in the official “Residence for Tributary Envoys,” where they were given a statutory amount of silver, rice, and other foodstuffs.
 Both coming and going they were accompanied by imperial troops who both protected them and controlled their movements.
-Clearly, no foreign visitors saw much of the country they were passing through.
-In the capital they were debriefed by court officials who inquired about the conditions obtaining in their respective countries; they were also given ample opportunities to practice for the highlight of the visit — the audience with the emperor himself.
-The tributary gifts which they brought along, the rules stipulated, were to consist of “products native to each land.”
-Often these were quite humble items and in each case the imperial court spent far more on the gifts it gave in return.
+The foreign visitors were debriefed by court officials who inquired about the conditions obtaining in their respective countries.
+The gifts which they brought along, the rules stipulated, were to consist of “products native to each land.”
+Often these were quite humble items — the representatives of a monastic community in Tibet, for example, might only give a few bottles of yak milk.
+And in each case, the emperor spent far more on the gifts he gave the foreigners in return.
 This was one of the ways in which the emperor showed his benevolence.

-During the Ming dynasty there were altogether 123 states which participated in the tribute system, although many of the entities in question showed up only once and some of the more obscure names on the list may indeed have been fictional.
-During Qing the records became more accurate with a core group of states regularly undertaking missions: Korea, Siam, the Ryukyu islands, Annam, Sulu, Burma, Laos, Turfan, but also the Portuguese, the Dutch and the British.
-The Europeans were represented by their respective trading companies but they were supported by their governments in choosing the appropriate presents.
-In general, the closer the country, the more often they had to present themselves at the imperial court.
-The Koreans were put on a three-years cycle and they were consequently the most frequent visitors.
-Since they had to travel so far, the Europeans were supposed to show up only every seventh year, but these regulations were in practice not followed.
-All in all the Portuguese only made four visits to the imperial court, the Dutch also four, and the British three.
-The Russians showed up too – altogether some twelve times – but since they were a part of the overland system, particular rules applied to them.
+During the Ming dynasty, there were altogether 123 states which participated in these ceremonies, although many of the entities in question showed up only once and some of the more obscure names on the list may indeed have been fictional.
+During Qing, the records became more accurate with a core group of states regularly undertaking missions: Korea, Siam, the Ryukyu Islands, Annam, Sulu, Burma, Laos, Turfan, but also the Portuguese, the Dutch and the British.
+The Europeans were represented by their respective trading companies.
+In general, the closer the country was located in relation to China, the more often it had to present itself at the imperial court.
+The Koreans were put on a three-year cycle, and they were thereby the most frequent visitors.
+Since they had to travel so far, the Europeans were supposed to show up only every seventh year, but these regulations were in practice never followed.
+All in all, the Portuguese only made four visits to the imperial court, the Dutch also four, and the British three.
+The Russians showed up as well, altogether some twelve times, but since they were a part of the overland system — they came from the north after all — particular rules applied to them.

-One may indeed wonder why the foreigners agreed to submit themselves to all these stipulations, and the answer is that it was the only way to make sure that they could continue to trade.
-The envoys who went to Beijing would sometimes find ways to buy and sell things on the sly, but more importantly, their compatriots who remained at the border would set up markets where trade would be brisk for a few weeks.
+One may wonder why the foreigners agreed to submit themselves to these exacting requirements.
+The answer is that they wanted to trade with the Chinese.
+Playing along with the imperial rituals, the envoys who went to Beijing would sometimes find ways to buy and sell things on the sly, but more importantly, their compatriots who remained at the border would set up temporary markets where trade would be brisk for a few weeks.
 The profits earned in this fashion were more than sufficient to justify the trouble of the journey.
-Once they had showed up in Beijing, moreover, their countrymen who traded in Guangzhou would be free to pursue their activities as before.
-In addition, however, there were political gains to be had.
-Whenever a new king ascended the throne of a state that was a member of the tribute system, he would send an envoy to China and if he was granted an audience the authority of the ruler in question was impossible to dispute – he was, after all, recognized by the emperor of China himself.
-Returning home the diplomat would bring the emperor’s official seal with him as a sign of this new status.
-Sometimes an heir-apparent was included in a tributary mission, a political device which effectively helped refute the claims of any rivals he might have back home.
-Who after all was to tell the emperor of China that he had made a mistake?
+Once they had shown up in Beijing, moreover, their countrymen who regularly traded in the city of Guangzhou in the south would be free to pursue their activities as before.
+In addition, there were political gains to be made.
+Whenever a new king ascended the throne of a state that was a member of the tribute system, he would send an envoy to China.
+If the envoy was granted an audience, the authority of the ruler who sent him was impossible to dispute.
+He was, after all, recognized by the emperor of China himself.
+Returning home, the diplomat would bring the emperor’s official seal with him as a sign of his new status.

 The tribute system was unquestionably hierarchical.
-It was China that dictated the terms and no one else was in a position to influence the logic or the institutions that constituted the system.
-The rituals all emphasized submission to the imperial throne, yet the relationship which was established in this way entailed, at least in theory, obligations on both sides.
-More than anything the relationship resembled that obtaining between a father and a son.
-Just like a son, the foreign visitor should be obedient and respectful, and just as a father, the emperor should care about those who enjoyed his benevolence.
-Politically speaking, the imperial center controlled the periphery only in the loosest sense.
-Most obviously, the imperial authorities laid no claims to interfere with the independence of each state in the system.
-Occasionally, such as in relation to pirates in Taiwan at the end of the eighteenth-century, and in the case of attacks on its allies in Malaya, the Chinese state intervened militarily, but these were exceptions and they concerned inter-state relations and not domestic affairs.
-[Read more: Pirates in Taiwan] As long as the foreigners were not making trouble, the imperial authorities much preferred to leave them alone.
-The units of the system were thus hierarchically ordered but at the same time free to govern themselves.
+It was China that dictated the terms and no one else was in a position to influence the logic that constituted the system.
+The rituals all emphasized submission to the imperial throne, yet the relationship entailed obligations on both sides.
+Just like a dutiful son, the foreign visitor should be obedient and respectful, and just as a virtuous father, the emperor should care about those who enjoyed his benevolence.
+Politically speaking, the imperial center controlled the periphery only in the loosest possible sense.
+Most obviously, the imperial authorities laid no claims to interfere with the independence of states that came to visit them.
+Moreover, if a state decided not to show up, there was not all that much that the Chinese authorities could do.
+As long as the foreigners were not making trouble, the imperial authorities much preferred to leave them alone.
+The units of the system were hierarchically ordered but at the same time quite free to govern themselves.